h33raj/SKF-Code-Examples/django/40-code_example--XSL_injection_prevention--.md

 		Before we want to attach the XSL files to the style sheet we first want to do validation on the request to make sure the included file was one of our own pre defined files, example:
-		including("file1.xsl,file2.xsl,etc", $_GET['xslfile'], "3")
+		including("file1.xsl,file2.xsl,etc", 'filename' , $_GET['xslfile'])
 	"""

-	def including(whiteListing, input, count):
+	def including(whiteListing, validation ,input, count):

 		continue = True

+		"""
+		First, we want to filter the filenames for expected values.
+For this example we use only a-z/0-9 and .
+		Whenever the values are tampered with, we can assume an attacker is trying to inject malicious input. for more information about validation see "input validations" in the code examples:
+		"""

+		if inputValidation(inputParameter, validationType, "Invalid userinput", "HIGH") == False: continue = False

 		"""
 		We want to whitelist the paged for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
 		"""

 		if whitelisting(whiteListing, input, count) == False: